 So what then is your position?

 The famous American journalist Walter Cronkite once said, “I think being a liberal, in the true sense, is being non-doctrinaire, non-dogmatic, non-committed to a cause – but examining each case on its merits.
-Being left of centre is another thing; it’s a political position.
+Being left of center is another thing; it’s a political position.
 I think most newspapermen by definition have to be liberal; if they’re not liberal, by my definition of it, then they can hardly be good newspapermen.
-If they’re preordained dogmatists for a cause, then they can’t be very good journalists; that is, if they carry it into their journalism.”
+If they’re preordained dogmatists for a cause, then they can’t be very good journalists; that is if they carry it into their journalism.”
 I always weigh my career in his words and I can confidently say that I qualify.
-I have been a dispassionate, detached and objective journalist throughout.
+I have been a dispassionate, detached, and objective journalist throughout.
 In the 12 years of my journalistic career, I have never felt any ideological allegiance or affiliation to anything other than the guiding principles of journalism and the ones enshrined in the preamble of the Indian Constitution.

 Any anecdote that you would like to share with us of the time spent in the State of Jammu & Kashmir?

-The society you come from plays a considerable role in studies and eventually in the area of work.
+The society you come from plays a considerable role in your studies and eventually in the area of work.
 What has been your story?

 In 1995, my father and I came to Delhi, all the way from Jammu, for my admission in a prestigious engineering college.
-It was a scholarship based entry and I was to pay mere Rs.
+It was a scholarship-based entry and I was to pay mere Rs.
 800 as my admission fee.
 Right at the clerk’s desk, my father asked me, very casually, if I was sure that engineering was what I really wanted to do.
 I thought for a second and said, “No.” He held my hand tight and we walked out of the college.
-Neither of my parents questioned my choice and instead they let me pursue my own dreams.
+Neither of my parents questioned my choice and instead, they let me pursue my own dreams.
 My parents worked very hard to educate my sister and me through the decade of destitution following our displacement from Kashmir.
 Sometimes they didn’t even have enough for themselves and yet they brought us the books we wanted.
 They stood by me through dejections and disillusionments and also through the times when journalism felt like a place where only males could survive and succeed.